FAForever/downlords-faf-client/readme.md

 ## Contribute
-Please take a look at the [contribution guidelines](https://github.com/FAForever/java-guidelines/wiki/Contribution-Guidelines) before creating a pull request
+Please take a look at the [contribution guidelines](https://github.com/FAForever/java-guidelines/wiki/Contribution-Guidelines) before creating a pull request.

 Have a look at our [wiki](https://github.com/FAForever/downlords-faf-client/wiki).